Netaji Subhas Chandra Bose: The Forgotten Hero: Reception

 Bose: The Forgotten Hero, which offered a controversial view of the life of Bose, sparked protest in India.
-Director Benegal was forced to cancel its premiere in Calcutta.
+Director Benegal was forced to cancel its premiere in Kolkata.
 The film was fiercely opposed by the Forward Bloc party.
 The party was angry at the film's suggestion that Bose secretly married an Austrian woman, Emilie Schenkl, in 1937, and that he died in a plane crash in Taiwan rather than fleeing to Russia in 1945 as some people believe.